ZZU-ACM-Lab/zzuacm/content/authors/章龙/_index.md

 ---
 # Display name
-title: Bo Wang
+title: Long Zhang

 # Full name (for SEO)
-first_name: Bo
+first_name: Long
-last_name: Wang
+last_name: Zhang

-sortid: 2023
+sortid: 2022

 # Username (this should match the folder name)
 authors:
-  - 王博
+  - 章龙

 # Is this the primary user of the site?
 superuser: false

 # Role/position
 role: >+
-  Graduation year: 2023 <br>
+  Graduation year: 2022 <br>
-  To: Beijing University of Posts and Telecommunications (BUPT)
+  To: Shandong University

 # Organizations/Affiliations
 organizations: